Tasselled-Wobbegong-100/job-tracker/README.md

 ## How to create new tables on ElephantSQL

-You'll need to use your own databse to test any work done on this project.
+You'll need to use your own database to test any work done on this project.
 To do this, head to ElephantSQL, create a new instance, head to the browser section, and add the following code.

 ### Create a user table